FabianOvrWrt/files/README.md

 Now using Nitrux Flattr Icons (https://github.com/NitruxSA/flattr-icons).

-JQuery Searcher PLugin by lloiser (http://lloiser.github.io/jquery-searcher)
+JQuery Searcher Plugin by lloiser (http://lloiser.github.io/jquery-searcher)

 App to manage, copy, move, delete, share and rename files and folders in the SDCard.